aiven/devportal/docs/products/dragonfly/howto/migrate-aiven-redis-df-console.rst

    Avoid system updates or configuration changes during active replication to prevent unintentional migrations.

-.. topic:: Replication Mode Active?
+.. topic:: Replication mode active?

    Your data is now synchronized to Aiven for Dragonfly, with new writes to the source database being continuously synced.